 SKIP all of the lessons starting with these numbers:

 (All of the lessons starting with "Unplugged Activity")

 Once you're finished, press submit in Google Classroom, and please add a comment mentioning your Code.org username.

 Part of being a programmer is communicating your ideas to other people on your team.
-To help you practice this very important skill, for homework we want you to prepare a short (5 minutes) presentation about something you learned during the week.
-You can use Google Slides if you want to prepare slides (this is optional).
+To help you practice this very important skill, we want you to pair up with someone else in the class and prepare a short (8 minute) presentation about something you learned during the week.
+You will work with each other to create your talk.
+You must divide the time equally between you.
+You can use Google Slides or Canva if you want to prepare slides (this is optional).